Efficiency of Self-Adjusting Heaps: Analysis of smooth heaps

-We partition the left roots in the treap not on the central path into maximal paths of real right links.
-Each node on such a path is heavy if its top node is a phantom child, light otherwise.
-(The root of the treap is on the central path.)
-A real left left-side link is anomalous if its winner is heavy and the subtree of the treap rooted at its loser contains a key link.
-The symmetric definitions apply to right roots not on the central path and right right-side links.
-We define each node on the central path to be heavy.
+During the non-central phase, we partition the subtrees of left (right, respectively) roots built by this phase into maximal paths of real right (left) links.
+Each node on such a path is \emph{heavy} if its top node is a phantom child or is on the central path, \emph{light} otherwise.
+A real left left-side (right right-side, respectively) link is \emph{anomalous} if its winner is heavy and the subtree of the treap rooted at its loser contains a k-link.
+(Such links are non-central.)
 See Figure~\ref{F:smooth-linking-example}.

 We apply the methods and results of Section~\ref{S:slim-analysis} separately to non-central left-side links and to non-central right-side links.
 We define sizes and extended sizes exactly as for slim heaps: See Section~\ref{S:slim-ranks}.
 We define masses of left children with respect to left children only, those of left roots with respect to left roots only, and symmetrically for right children and right roots.
-Specifically, the mass of a left (right, respectively) temporary child is one plus the sum of the sizes of its earlier-linked (rightward or leftward, respectively) temporary siblings that are left (right, respectively) children.
+Specifically, the mass of a temporary child is one plus the sum of the sizes of it and its interior siblings.

-We define masses of roots similarly: The mass of a temporary root not in the middle of a delete-min is its size.
-The mass of a light left (right) temporary root in the middle of a delete-min is its size plus the sum of the extended sizes of the left (right) roots rightward (leftward) of it on the root list, respectively.
-The mass of a heavy left (right) temporary root in the middle of a delete-min is its extended size plus the sum of the extended sizes of the left (right) roots rightward (leftward) of it on the root list, respectively.

-There are three exceptions to the definition of root mass.
-The first two are the same as in slim heaps: \begin{itemize} \item[(i)] Just before a temporary node $w$ loses a real right (left) link $vw$ to a left (right) root $v$, its mass becomes $v.m'$, the mass of $v$ just after the link.
-After the link, the mass of $w$ becomes the value defined above. \item[(ii)] When a temporary node $v$ wins an anomalous link, its mass temporarily decreases to its size, then increases to the value defined above. \end{itemize}
+We define masses of roots similarly.
+The mass of a temporary root not in the middle of a delete-min is its size.
+During the non-central linking phase of a delete-min, the mass of a light temporary root is its size plus the sum of the extended sizes of the roots interior to it on the root list.
+The mass of a heavy temporary root is its extended size plus the sum of the extended sizes of the roots interior to it on the root list.
+There are two exceptions to this definition of root mass, which are the same as in slim heaps. \begin{itemize} \itemsep{1em} \item[(i)] Just before a temporary node $w$ loses a real right (left, respectively) link $vw$ to a left (right) root $v$, its mass becomes $v.m'$, the mass of $v$ just after the link.
+After the link, the mass of $w$ becomes the value defined above for a real child. \item[(ii)] Just after a temporary node $v$ wins an anomalous link, its mass temporarily decreases to its size, then increases to the value defined above for a heavy root. \end{itemize}